jrszilard/asu-hacktoberfest2017/README.md

 - Hi, my name is Rebecca and my favorite emoji is 💯

--Hello!
+- Hello!
 My name is Justin and my favorite emoji is 🚂